On this page

 Wire's prompt system determines what Claude sees for every content operation.
-It uses three layers: styleguide (site-wide rules), topic prompt (topic-specific instructions), and fallback prompt (built-in templates).
+It uses three layers: styleguide (site-wide rules), topic-specific instructions, and fallback built-in templates.
 Understanding this system is essential for customizing how Wire writes.
+See Writing for Wire for practical editing guidance, Writing Quality for how these layers affect output, and the Architecture overview for where the prompt system fits in the broader module map.

 Resolution Order